-Here's the Background, Events and Aftermath of Sullivan/Clinton!
+Here’s the Background, Events and Aftermath of Sullivan/Clinton!
 It provides teachers with ideas for lesson plans, homework assignments and student projects.
 Version 1.0 is on the webpage below.
-To download the low-cost PDF version, simply click the "Educator's Guide PDF v1.0" icon below on the left side.
+Download the “Educator’s Guide PDF v1.0”.
 Future updates will be made available from this page.

 Dr. Robert Spiegelman

 - THE SULLIVAN/CLINTON CAMPAIGN: THEN & NOW

 - Table of Contents